Echinacea Purple Coneflower Seeds

 | Common Name | Purple Coneflower |

-Echinacea is the star of the "Prairie Border."
-Pair it with grasses and late-summer daisies:
+Echinacea is the queen of the "Prairie Style" border.
+Pair it with these available partners from our collection:

 📅 Sowing & Flowering Calendar